NickGhignatti/casimo/docs/report.md

 Player --> GameType : favourite game
 ```
 #### Manager composition
-All movement managers are implemented independently from one another, to combine them a simple bash-like DSL is created: to combine two managers the `|` operator is used, similarly to what the `andThen` method does in Scala between two functions.
+All movement managers are implemented independently of one another, to combine them a simple bash-like DSL is created: to combine two managers the `|` operator is used, similarly to what the `andThen` method does in Scala between two functions.
 This operator is also used to apply a manager to update the current state.
 In order to weight the contribution of each manager the trait `WeightedManager` is defined which supports the `*` operator.
 The `*` operator multiplies the contribution of the manager by a given weight.
 The following example shows how to obtain a manager which combines various components to obtain a boids-like movement:
 ```scala 3
 val boidManager : BaseManager[SimulationState] = BoidsAdapter(
   PerceptionLimiterManager(perceptionRadius)